ibm-cloud-docs/dl-cli-plugin/direct-link-cli.md

 # Direct Link CLI
 {: #dl-cli}

-The {{site.data.keyword.dl_full}} command line interface (CLI) is organized into sections, which are listed in the navigation window on the right.
+The {{site.data.keyword.dl_full}} command line interface (CLI) is organized into sections, which are listed in the navigation window.
 {: shortdesc}

 ## Before you begin